dosssman/doss.github.io/_projects/2020-08-ergodash-build.md

 The tenting and tilting of the case was also a feature that was further consolidated after watching getting acquainted with the ShortCircuits (Linus Tech Tips) channel's [Dygma Ergonomic Keyboard Review](https://www.youtube.com/watch?v=i4TCbc9oB1E), the [ErgoDash custom case with tenting and tilting support of @clomie](https://twitter.com/clomie/status/1134790717656616962), and finally this [アメ_ツチ_ホシ_ソラ Custom Iris tenting](https://www.reddit.com/r/MechanicalKeyboards/comments/e89x8g/%E3%82%A2%E3%83%A1_%E3%83%84%E3%83%81_%E3%83%9B%E3%82%B7_%E3%82%BD%E3%83%A9/).
 {: .text-justify}

+<h3>[2022-05 UPDATE]</h3>
+After around two years of usage, the USB ports of the Pro Micro controllers on both side broke.
+Unfortunately, it was nigh impossible to de-solder the Pro Micro to fix them.
+Through the process, both boards ended up unusable due to too much force applied to them during the attempt at de-soldering.
+In retrospect, it could have nevertheless been possible to do with a high enough (de-)soldering experience.
+Lesson learned.
+{: .text-justify}

+Since the boards could hardly be fixed, I ended up ordering a new set.
+This time however, I decided to upgrade to the [Elite-C](https://splitkb.com/products/elite-c-low-profile-rev4-microcontroller?_pos=1&_sid=42967d41f&_ss=r) as micro controller, instead of the Pro Micro.
+Namely, the _rev4_'s USB-C was designed more robustly to avoid the exact problem of the ports yielding that happened with the Pro Micro.
+Although at least twice as expensive, it does come with USB-C and maybe better feature overall.
+{: .text-justify}

+Additionally, instead of directly soldering the Elite-Cs once and for all to the new boards, I happened to learn about micro controller [_socketing_](https://docs.splitkb.com/hc/en-us/articles/360011263059-How-do-I-socket-a-microcontroller-) and thus went for it.
+Socketing the micro controller would allow for easier repair of the keyboard if needs be, or re-using the same micro controller in a different build.
+{: .text-justify}
+As a matter of fact, as I write this update, the Elite-C currently installed in this ErgoDash will be transplanted to Charybidis, which posts is also underway.
+Although the sockets for the micro-controller themselves might come as a bit pricy, they are definitely worth it, saving an incredible amount of stress, waiting time and funds down the road.
+Also, did I mention the agony of going back to a standard, stagerred keyboard ?
+T_T Besides that, another thing worth mentioning was the hot-swapping of the key switches, which later allow for painless replacement of keys that started to malfunction.
+{: .text-justify}
 # Part List (Exhaustive)
 Arguably a critical phase depending on the extent to which the build is to be customized.
 {: .text-justify}